Error-and-Erasure Decoding for Block Codes with Feedback: An Outer Bound for Error Exponent Erasure Exponent Trade Off

-where $\PE\left(K+1, \blx, L, \Per \right)$ is the minimum error probability of length $\blx$ codes with $(K+1)$ equally probable messages and decoding list size $L$, with feedback if the original code has feedback without feedback if the original code has not. \end{lemma} Note that $\XLD{\apri}{K}$ is the minimum error probability of a size $K$ decoder, if the posterior probability distribution on the messages is $\apri$.
+Recall that $\PE\left(K+1, \blx, L, \Per \right)$ is the minimum error probability of length $\blx$ codes with $(K+1)$ equally probable messages and decoding list size $L$, with feedback if the original code does have feedback and without feedback if the original code does not. \end{lemma} Note that $\XLD{\apri}{K}$ is the error probability of a decoder which decodes to the set of $K$ most likely messages under $\apri$.
+In other words $\XLD{\apri}{K}$ is the minimum error probability for a size $K$ list decoder when the posterior probability distribution is $\apri$.

-\begin{proof} If $\XLD{\apri}{K}=0$ theorem holds trivially.
+\begin{proof} If $\XLD{\apri}{K}=0$, the lemma holds trivially.
 Thus we assume $\XLD{\apri}{K}>0$ henceforth.
-For any size $(K+1)$ subset $\mesS'$ of $\mesS$, we can use the encoding scheme and the decoding rule of the original code for $\mesS$, to construct the following block-code for $\mesS'$.
-For each $\dmes \in \mesS'$ use the encoding scheme for message $\dmes$ in the original code, i.e.
+For any size $(K+1)$ subset $\mesS'$ of $\mesS$, one can use the encoding scheme and the decoding rule of the original code for $\mesS$, to construct the following block code for $\mesS'$: \begin{itemize} \item {\bf Encoder:}$\forall \dmes \in \mesS'$ use the encoding scheme for message $\dmes$ in the original code, i.e.

-For all $\dout^{\blx}\in {\outS}^{\blx}$, if the original decoding rule declares erasure, decoding rule of the new code declares erasure, else the decoded list is the intersection of the original decoded list with $\mesS'$.
+\item {\bf Decoder:} For all $\dfsy^{\blx}\in {\fsyS}^{\blx}$ if the original decoding rule declares erasure, declare erasure, else the decode to the intersection of the original decoded list and $\mesS'$.